ossycodes/Asfalis/readme.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the WeSafe!
 The contribution guide can be found in the blahblah

 ## Security Vulnerabilities